library(tidyverse)

 angle4 - angle8 | Present | -102 | 21.73 | 28.60 | −4.69 | < 0.001 |

 The results indicate that at the level of condition absent, there is one significant difference after Bonferroni adjustment suggesting that mean latencies are higher at angle 8 compared to angle 0 t(28.6) = 3.04, p = 0.005.
 At the level of condition present, all pairwise comparisons are significantly different such that angle 0 is 168 units lower than angle 3 t(28.6) = -7.73, p < 0.001, angle 0 is 270 units lower than angle 8 t(28.6) = -12.43, p < 0.001, and angle 4 is 102 units lower than angle 8 t(28.6) = -4.69, p <0.001.
-Taken together, the results suggest that in the absent condition, angle has a limited and week effect whereas in the present condition, angle has a stronger and more widespread effect.
+Taken together, the results suggest that in the absent condition, angle has a limited and weak effect whereas in the present condition, angle has a stronger and more widespread effect.

 %>%